Shashi1024/Java/Notes/Strings.md

       - when a string is created using double quotes, java first checks the String Pool, to see if a String object with same contents already exists.

     - ***Using `new` keyword***
-      - when the `new` operator is used, a new `String` object is always created in the Heap Memory, even if an identical `String` literal already exists in the String Pool.
+      - when the `new` operator is used, a new `String` object is always created in the Heap Memory, even if an identical `String` literal already exists in the String Pool. (if a string literal is used in the declaration/definition it will also be added to the String Pool)

 - ***String Memory Management (String Pool)***
   - also known as String Constant Pool, is a special area within the JVMs Heap
   - its purpose is to store unique `String` literals to save memory.
+  - it is implemented used `Hash Table` or `Hash Set`

     - **Location of String Pool**
       - *Java 6 & earlier* --> String Pool was part of the **PermGen** (Permanent Generation) space of the Method Area.
 PermGen had a fixed size, which could lead to `OutOfMemoryError: PermGen space` if too many unique strings were interned.
+      > PermGen was a fixed-size memory area that stored metadata about classes and methods, as well as interned strings.

       - *Java 7* -->  The String Pool was moved to the main **Heap space**.
 This made it eligible for garbage collection and allowed it to grow dynamically, reducing PermGen-related `OutOfMemoryErrors`.